 To learn more about the data the Outlook applications collect and process, please see the Office section of this privacy statement.

-Skype lets you send and receive voice, video, and instant message communications.
+Skype lets you send and receive voice, video, SMS, and instant message communications.
 This section applies to the consumer version of Skype; if you are using Skype for Business, see the Enterprise and developer products section of this privacy statement.

 As part of providing these features, Microsoft collects usage data about your communications that includes the time and date of the communication and the numbers or user names that are part of the communication.